odoo/odoo/doc/webservices/iap.rst

     Identifier generated for the provider's service.
 Each key (and service) matches a token of a fixed value, as generated by the service provide.

-    Multiple types of tokens correspond to multiple services e.g. SMS and MMS could either be the same service (with an MMS being "worth" multiple SMS) or could be separate services at separate price points.
+    Multiple types of tokens correspond to multiple services.
+As an exampe, SMS and MMS could either be the same service (with an MMS being 'worth' multiple SMS) or could be separate services at separate price points.

-    .. danger:: your service key *is a secret*, leaking your service key allows other application developers to draw credits bought for your service(s).
+    .. danger:: Your service key *is a secret*, leaking your service key allows other application developers to draw credits bought for your service(s).